Brijeshwar Singh: Theatre promotion

 Brijeshwar fell in love with theatre during his days at New Delhi when a friend introduced him to the play "Tumhari Amrita" starring Farooq Sheikh and Shabana Azmi.

 When Brijeshwar came back to Bareilly, he established a theatre repertoire and named it 'Rang Vinayak Rang Mandal' (RVRM).
 He is the founder and director of RVRM.

 In 2009, Brijeshwar Singh built a black box theatre at Bareilly.
 The auditorium is called Windermere Theatre.

-Brijeshwar Singh has started offering grants to upcoming talent in theatre.
-It is called the ‘Windermere Theatre Grant’.
-The 14th National Windermere Theatre Festival will also be organized in 2023.

 Brijeshwar Singh is the organizer of the Annual Windermere Theatre Festival at Bareilly.
-He has organised 13 editions of the festival.
+He has organized 15 editions of the festival.

+The latest edition of the festival was organized as 'Windermere Theatre Festival & Awards 2025' from 23 February to 1 March 2025 at the Windermere Theatre in Bareilly.
+This edition opened with "Traasadi" - an invited play by renowned film and theatre personality Manav Kaul.
+It was followed by 'Avalanche' by The Gathered, "Raghunath" by Abhimukh, Notunor Naatghor from Assam.
+The third day witnessed two plays; the first one titled "Desdemona Roopakam" by Nalanda Arts Studio, Bengaluru and the second one titled "Be-Loved" by Tamaasha Theatre, Mumbai.
+It was followed by "Mehroon" by Ujaagar Dramatic Association, Jaipur on 27 February and "Agarbatti" by Samaagam Rangmandal, Jabalpur on 28 February.
+The last evening of the festival witnessed a gripping performance of "Urmila" by Adishakti, Puducherry.

 Brijeshwar's patronage and promotion of theatre earned him the U.P.
 Sangeet Natak Akademi award for 2020.

-Writer & poet
+Brijeshwar Singh has started offering grants to upcoming talent in theatre.
+It is called the 'Windermere Theatre Grant'.

+On 13 June 2023, the Governor of Uttar Pradesh Anandiben Patel felicitated Brijeshwar Singh with the prestigious UPSNA Award for his exemplary contribution to theatre promotion.
+The felicitation ceremony was held at the Gandhi Auditorium of the Raj Bhawan in Lucknow.

+Dr. Brijeshwar Singh was nominated for the prestigious Padma Shri Award for two consecutive years in 2023 and 2024 under the ‘Theatre sub-category of Art Category’.

+Playwright, Author & Poet

-Brijeshwar wrote his first book 'In & Out of Theatre: Heart-Warming Vignettes from Beyond the Operation Theatre' in 2014.
+Brijeshwar wrote his first book, In & Out of Theatre: Heart-Warming Vignettes from Beyond the Operation Theatre, in 2014.
 The book was published by Supernova Publishers.

+Brijeshwar Singh is also a playwright.
+He has written two plays titled 'Paladin' and 'Zindagi Zara Si Hai'.

-He has recently completed his second book 'Next Patient, Please'.
+He has recently completed his second book Next Patient, Please.
 Which was published on 26 March 2022.